Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Methodology

 \subsection{Data Statistics}

-In a nutshell, we generate 118K pairs of similar images using captions from MSCOCO and employ the Image Similarity Filter to get 38,533 highly similar but not identical image pairs.
-Then, we use the Difference Area Generator to filter and produce 117,779 pieces of valid bounding box information (with a maximum of 5 valid bounding boxes per image pair).
+Using captions from MSCOCO \cite{mscoco}, we generate 118K pairs of similar images.
+We then employ the Image Similarity Filter to get 38,533 highly similar but not identical image pairs.
+Next, we use the Difference Area Generator to filter and produce 117,779 pieces of valid bounding box information (with a maximum of 5 valid bounding boxes per image pair).
 Finally, we employ the Difference Captions Generator to filter and generate 12,688 high-quality ``object replacement'' instances.
+Our evaluations on the main page are based on this dataset.